What is the CFC?

 Charity Applications - Charity applications are no longer being accepted for the 2014 fall solicitation.
 Please check back in January of 2015 for application information.

 The 2013 in the Rocky Mountain Region was a success on so many levels!
 Through the generosity of the Federal Employees, the CFC raised $2,692, 325 for charity.
 Even with Colorado floods and fires affecting our local campaign and the Government shut down which affected all employees, we were able to stay focused on giving back to others in need.
 On behalf of all of our local, national and international charities, we thank you for your tremendous efforts!

 Is this website helpful to you?
 Take the brief survey by following the link: WEBSITE SURVEY

-|CFC - MY STORY: describe your reasons for giving, dedicate your pledge, share your story.|
+|CFC - MY CAUSE: describe the cause you support, dedicate your pledge, share your story.|

 Rocky Mountain CFC